therealOri/Chaes/README.md

 Added:
 * Functionality to encrypt and decrypt files.
-* Handling reading and parsing large files are a bit faster now. (encrypting & decrypting the data isn't any faster yet) __ __
+* Handling reading and parsing large files are a bit faster now. (encrypting & decrypting the data isn't any faster yet)
+> Works with images, .zip archives, and .tar.gz archives.
+__ __

 <br />